Who can deposit data to the Repository

 - the appropriate Contracts Manager at the Research Operations Office.

-Compulsory information about your dataset
+Compulsory information about your data

 When you submit your data to us we will ask for:

-- Title of the dataset
+- Title of the data

-- The authors of the dataset
+- The authors of the data

 - If your data supports a publication (or publications), we will also ask you for details of the publication (title of the publication, DOI of the publication)